The Clarabut Family

 William’s main interest was bowling.
 He was a member of the Kingsbrook Bowling Club.
 He was also a Freemason with the Harpur Lodge.

 During the First World War Ada did voluntary work for the Red Cross.
 She made slippers for the wounded soldiers at the Paine Depot at 48 Harpur Street, Bedford.
-Ellen Amelia Paine was the Honorary Secretary, Treasurer, and the Superintendent of the Bedford St. John Ambulance Association Depot.
-In September 1914 Ellen was elected on the Queen’s Committee of Ladies of the Order of St. John of Jerusalem.
+Eleanor Paine was the Honorary Secretary, Treasurer, and the Superintendent of the Bedford St. John Ambulance Association Depot.
+In September 1914 Eleanor was elected on the Queen’s Committee of Ladies of the Order of St. John of Jerusalem.
 From 1914 to 1917 the number of slippers sent from the Paine Depot to hospitals in Great Britain and abroad was 22,226.

 William died aged 58 years on the 21st August 1928 at 39 Cauldwell Street, Bedford.
 After the funeral service at St. Leonards Church, Bedford his coffin, in the enclosed carriage drawn by his pair of his favourite horses, made its way to Foster Hill Road Cemetery.
 His own firm carried out the funeral arrangement.
 Section I3 20

 After William died Ada moved to 298 Ampthill Road Bedford.
 Ada died aged 87 on the 21st December 1961 at 12 Kingsley Road, Bedford.
 Her cremation took place at Foster Hill Road Cemetery.
 The burial of her remains took place at St. Mary and St. Helena Abbey’s Church burial ground, Elstow.

 The only son of George and his first wife, Ellen, died on the 30th January 1954 at Santiago, Chile.

 The funerals of Charles and Ellen Plumbe